 Wang Mester Kínai Konyhája

-If you get the impression that Budapest is swarming with alarmingly cheap, Chinese take-out places serving questionable food, you aren't that far from the truth.
-But Wang Mester Kínai Konyhája isn't one of those places.
-Instead, it's one of the better Sichuan restaurants of Budapest, located in the peaceful Zugló neighborhood a bit outside central Budapest and near the City Park.
+If you get the impression that Budapest is swarming with alarmingly cheap, Chinese takeouts that serve questionable food, you aren't that far from the truth.
+The good news is that Wang Mester Kínai Konyhája isn't one of those places.
+Instead, it's an authentic Sichuan restaurants, located in the residential Zugló neighborhood, a bit outside the city center.

-The owner, Wang Qiang, was among the first restaurateurs in the early '90s to introduce unadjusted Chinese food to locals in Budapest, who had previously been conditioned to toned-down dishes at the dime a dozen neighborhood take-out joints.
-Mr. Qiang is also a shrewd self-promoter, having early realized that adopting the stage name "Maestro Wang" will buy him more legitimacy than any stellar resume could - to this day he's the face of Chinese food for most Budapesters.
+The Chinese owner, Wang Qiang, was among the first restaurateurs in the early '90s to introduce unadjusted Chinese food to locals in Budapest.
+Mr. Qiang also happens to be a shrewd businessman and self-promoter.
+He realized early on that adopting "Maestro Wang" as his stage name will earn him more legitimacy than any stellar resume could.
+Lo and behold, to this day, his name is synonymous with good Chinese food for most people in Budapest.

-If you feel like walking off the calories after your meal, I recommend a stroll around the quaint Zugló neighborhood teeming with beautiful residential homes, particularly the section closer to the park (Hermina, Ilka, and Jávor Streets).
+If you feel like walking off the calories after your meal, I recommend a stroll around this peaceful neighborhood teeming with grand, pre-war residential homes, particularly in the section closer to the City Park (Hermina, Ilka, and Jávor Streets).